 - 30-day refund policy

-- Check for the VPN encryption which is the most important factor secured online privacy
+- Check for VPN encryption, which is the most important factor in secured online privacy.

-- A VPN that is light and unobtrusive will make a better combination for Firefox and helps you in faster streaming.
+- Light and unobtrusive VPN will make a better combination for Firefox and help you in faster streaming.
 It is common knowledge that VPN service reduces the internet speed, most importantly streaming speed.
-The best Firefox VPN will have a number of servers, the closest one to your home country will be faster than the rest.
+The best Firefox VPN will have several servers.
+The closest one to your home country will be faster than the rest.

-A Firefox VPN extension lives inside the browser, encrypting all requests and traffic generating from it.
+A Firefox VPN extension lives inside the browser, encrypting all requests and traffic generated from it.
 There are many kinds of viruses that specifically target vulnerabilities in the browsers themselves.
-A VPN extension can help enhance the security of your Firefox browser.
+A VPN extension can help enhance the security of your Firefox browser .

-VPN extensions also come in handy when you frequently visit websites that might be blocked on the regular Internet in your country.
+VPN extensions also come in handy when you frequently visit websites that might be blocked on your country’s regular Internet.
 A stand-alone VPN client is more resource-intensive and might slow down your computer.